 If you are transferred to a local authority under TUPE your contractual pay and terms and conditions are protected.
 TUPE protects your existing NHS pay and terms and conditions at the point of transfer, and this can include any pre-agreed contractual future entitlements (e.g. a three year pay deal negotiated pre-transfer).
 This, however, does not cover any future changes in NHS terms and conditions of service (e.g. annual pay increases) negotiated after the transfer date, unless there is a specific agreement with your new employer that they will apply.
-Your rights should be similarly protected at the point of transfer where the principles of COSOP (see legal details) apply to a transfer.
+Your rights should be similarly protected at the point of transfer where the principles of COSOP (see legal details as set out above) apply to a transfer.
 You can expect your employer to discuss the matter with you and, if you are a trade union member, with your union representatives.

 Most staff employed in the NHS have the right to be members of the NHS Pension Scheme.
 Pensions under the NHS Pension Scheme include the retirement pension and early payment of pension on grounds of ill health.